-The first item on the list is of course, a water purification system, there are a few choices but at this point, I’m going to assume you have an idea of which might suit (if not, use our guide to choosing an RO/DI System).
+The first item on the list is of course, a water purification system, there are a few choices but at this point, I’m going to assume you have an idea of which might suit your needs.
+Still undecided, see our guide: choosing an RO/DI System

 Once you’ve decided on the purification method, you next need to consider how you’re going to store the purified water.
-The simplest method is to use a holding tank, this can be anything from a few hundred to a few thousand litres (see our tank selection).
+The simplest method is to use a holding tank, this can be anything from a few hundred to a few thousand litres.
+Click through to see our tank selection

 Most static RO/DI Systems will arrive configured, for the most part.
 You simply need to connect the system to a standard garden Hozelock style tap, flush the membrane (instructions should be provided to help with this) and then coming out of the other end will be pure water.
 When purchasing your RO/DI system you will need to consider how far your holding tank will be from the system.
 You may need to purchase additional hose and couplings to run hoses from the system to your holding tank.

 Some RO/DI Systems come ready fitted with auto-shut off kits to stop water production when the holding tank is full, these can be particularly convenient if you’re producing large volumes of water as you aren’t required to stand guarding the system to ensure it doesn’t overflow.
 The other item to consider would be an inline TDS Meter, to check the purify of water leaving the system, it’s worth doing this prior to any fill as a tank full of partly-pure water isn’t of use to anyone.

 You’ve Made Pure Water Stored in your Static Purification System - What Now?